chmike/securecookie/REAME.md

 # Encode and Decode secure cookie value on the server side

-This package provides functions to encode and decode value for use as secure cookie.
+This package provides functions to encode and decode cookie values for use as secure cookie.
-The user provided value is encrypted and the base64 encoding is stored as value transmitted to the user agent.
 The encoding algorithm is described below.

-To intall the cookie package use the instruction:
+To intall or update the cookie package use the instruction:

-    go get "github.com/chmike/cookie"
+    go get -u "github.com/chmike/cookie"

 ## Usage example

-To use this cookie package in your project:
+To use this cookie package in your server, add the following import.

     import "github.com/chmike/cookie"

 ### Generating a random key

+It is strongly recommended to generate the random key with the following function.
+Save the key in a file using hex.EncodeToString() and restrict access to that file.

     var key []byte = cookie.GenerateRandomKey()

 ### Adding a secure cookie to a server response

-    cookie := Cookie{
+    params := cookie.Params{
         Name:     "test",
 		Value:    "my secret cookie value",
 		Path:     "path",
 		Domain:   "example.com",
+        Expires:  time.Now().Add(24 * time.Hour),
 		HTTPOnly: true,
 		Secure:   true,
     }
- 	err := SetSecure(w, &cookie, key) // w is the http.ResponseWriter
+ 	err := cookie.SetSecure(w, &params, key) // w is the http.ResponseWriter

+While the Value field is of type string, a []byte converted to a string with the function cookie.BytesToString() may also be assigned to it.
+This function avoids the allocation and copy overhead, but it requires that the value is not modified after the conversion.

 ### Decoding a secure cookie value

-    value, err := GetSecureValue(r, "test", key) // r is *http.Request
+    value, err := cookie.GetSecureValue(r, "test", key) // r is *http.Request

-The encoded value is appended to a given buffer, as well as the decoded value.

-The encoding is designed to be compact and applies the following pattern :

-    clear text: [value][rnd][mac]

-The valus is a copy of the input bytes. rnd is a sequence of 3 to 5 random bytes.
-The number is picked so that the length of the clear text is a multiple of 3.
-This simplifies the base64 encoding and decoding, and avoids the need of padding.
-The mac is a md5 hmac.
-The number of random bytes is encoded in the two less significant bits of the last random byte.
-0 -> 3 random bytes, 1 -> 4, 2 -> 5.

-The mac is first encrypted and the result is used as iv for encrypting the rest of the clear text with aes and CTR block chaining.

-The use of the encrypted mac as iv ensures that it is a randomized value.
-The random bytes ensure that a same value won't yield an identical cipher text.

-Decoding the value inverse these operations.
-Multiple validity checs are performed.

-SetSecureCookie() example:

-    func SetSecureCookie(w http.ResponseWriter, c *http.Cookie, key []byte) error {
-        buf := make([]byte, 0, 512) // better use sync.Pool
-        buf = append(buf, "Auth="...)
-        buf, err := AppendEncodedStringValue(buf, c.Value, key)
-        if err != nil {
-            return err
+The returned value is of type []byte, but it can be efficiently converted to a string with the function cookie.BytesToString().
+The key must be the same key used the set the secure cookie.

+### Deleting a cookie

+    params := cookie.Params{
+        Name:       "test",
+		// Value:    ignored
+		Path:       "path",
+		Domain:     "example.com",
+        // MaxAge:   ignored
+        // Expires:  ignored
+		HTTPOnly:   true, // Optional, but recommended
+		Secure:     true, // Optional, but recommended
     }
-        if c.Path != "" {
-            buf = append(buf, "; Path="...)
-            buf = append(buf, c.Path...)
-        }
-        if c.Domain != "" {
-            buf = append(buf, "; Domain="...)
-            buf = append(buf, c.Domain...)
-        }
-        if c.HttpOnly {
-            buf = append(buf, "; HttpOnly"...)
-        }
-        if c.Secure {
-            buf = append(buf, "; Secure"...)
-        }
-        w.Header().Add("Set-Cookie", *(*string)(unsafe.Pointer(&buf)))
-        return nil
-    }

-To decode the value use the DecodeStringValue function.

-    func GetSecureCookieValue(r http.Request, name string, key []byte) (string, error) {
-        c, err := r.Cookie(name)
+    err := cookie.Delete(w, &params)
-        if err != nil {
-            return "", err
-        }
-        return DecodeStringValue(c.Value, key)
-    }

-If there is a validity time limit for the cookie, store them in the value because the user agent can't be trusted.
-The secured value may be a string (e.g. JSON) or a byte slice (e.g.Gob).
+To delete a cookie, the specification requires that we provide the name, the path and domain value, and an Expires value in the past.
+The Delete function will generate that expires value for your.

+The actual values in the Value, MaxAge and Expires fields of the Params struct are ignored.

+## Value encoding

+The clear text is the concatenation of the value bytes, 3 to 5 random bytes, and the MAC of 16 bytes.

+    clear text = [value][rnd][mac]

+The number of random bytes is picked so that the clear text length is a multiple of 3 to simplifies the base64 encoding.
+The two less significant bits of the last random byte encode the number of random bytes: 0->3, 1->4 and 2->5.
+3 is invalid.

+The mac is an hmac(md5) computed over the value and random bytes.
+While it is easy to forge an md5 collision, forging a valid hmac(md5) is harder because of the key.
+It is even harder if the MAC is encrypted.

+The key is 32 byte long.
+The first 16 bytes are used as hmac key, the last 16 bytes are used as encryption key.

+To encrypt the clear text, the MAC is first encrypted using AES128.
+The length of the MAC is exactly the length of an AES block.
+The encrypted MAC is then used as IV, and the value and random bytes are encrypted using CTR with AES128.

+The resulting ciphered text is then encoded in base64 and stored as value in the cookie.

+These operations are reversed to decrypt the value.